target/goalert/docs/getting-started.md

 Note: This SMTP server only handles incoming messages/generating alerts; it will not send outgoing mail.
 For notifying users via email, you can configure an external SMTP server integration in the admin UI.

 To enable the built-in SMTP ingress, pass the `--smtp-listen` and/or `--smtp-listen-tls` flag with the address to listen on, e.g. `--smtp-listen=0.0.0.0:9025`.
 You may use both flags with different ports.
+You must also provide a domain name with `--email-integration-domain`, to be used for generating the alert-creating email addresses.

 If you use the TLS variant, you must also pass the TLS cert and key.
 To do so, use either `--smtp-tls-cert-file` and `--smtp-tls-key-file` (with paths to the cert and key files) or `--smtp-tls-cert-data` and `--smtp-tls-key-data` to pass the cert and key data directly as strings.
 The cert and key must be PEM-encoded.

-To restrict the domains allowed for the TO address on incoming emails, you can pass a comma-separated list of domains to `--smtp-allowed-domains`, e.g. `--smtp-allowed-domains="example.com,foo.io"`.
-Messaged addressed to domains not matching the given list will be rejected.
-If unset or empty, all domains are allowed.
+By default, only the `--email-integration-domain` will be allowed for the TO address on incoming emails.
+To allow other domains, you can pass a comma-separated list of domains to `--smtp-additional-domains`, e.g. `--smtp-allowed-domains="example.com,foo.io"`.
+Messages addressed to domains not matching the given list will be rejected.

 ### Slack